-- (a) any written communication is deemed to have been received if it is delivered to the addressee personally or if it is delivered at the addressee's place of business, habitual residence or mailing address; - (b) if none of the addresses specified in paragraph (a) can be found after making a reasonable inquiry, a written communication is deemed to have been received if it is sent to the addressee's last-known place of business, habitual residence or mailing address by registered letter or any other means which provides a record of the attempt to deliver it; and - (c) a communication is deemed to have been received on the day it is so delivered.
+- (a) any written communication is deemed to have been received if it is delivered to the addressee personally or if it is delivered at the addressee's place of business, habitual residence or mailing address; - (b) if none of the addresses specified in paragraph (a) can be found after making a reasonable inquiry, a written communication is deemed to have been received if it is sent to the addressee's last-known place of business, habitual residence or mailing address by registered letter or any other means which provides a record of the attempt to deliver it; and

+LAWS OF GUYANA [A.D.
+2024 No. 6] (c) a communication is deemed to have been received on the day it is so delivered.
 (2) The provisions of this section do not apply to communications in Court proceedings.

-(3) For the purposes of this section, "written communications" and "mailing address" include electronic written communications and an

-Waiver of right to object. electronic mailing address, respectively.
-5. A party who knows that any provision of this Act from which the parties may derogate or any requirement under the arbitration agreement has not been complied with and yet proceeds with the arbitration without stating his or her objection to such non-compliance without undue delay or, if a time-limit is provided therefor, within such period of time, shall be deemed to have waived his or her right to object.
-Extent of Court intervention.
-6. In matters governed by this Act, a Court shall not intervene except as provided in this Act.
-Authority for certain functions of arbitration assistance and supervision.
-7. The functions referred to in sections 12(3), (4), (5) and (6), 14(4), 15(2) and 17(9) shall be performed by the appointing authority.
+(3) For the purposes of this section, "written communications" and "mailing address" include electronic written communications and an electronic mailing address, respectively.
+Waiver of right to 5.
+A party who knows that any provision of this Act from which object. the parties may derogate or any requirement under the arbitration agreement has not been complied with and yet proceeds with the arbitration without stating his or her objection to such non-compliance without undue delay or, if a time-limit is provided therefor, within such period of time, shall be deemed to have waived his or her right to object.
+Extent of Court 6.
+In matters governed by this Act, a Court shall not intervene intervention. except as provided in this Act.
+Authority for 7.
+The functions referred to in sections 12(3), (4), (5) and (6), certain functions of 14(4), 15(2) and 17(9) shall be performed by the appointing authority. arbitration assistance and supervision.
+PART II ARBITRATION AGREEMENT Definition and 8.
+(1) An arbitration agreement is an agreement by the parties to form of arbitration submit to arbitration all or certain disputes which have arisen or which may agreement. arise between them in respect of a defined legal relationship, whether contractual or not.